reetssydney/prototypes/growth-firebase/Add image TODO list.md

 **OVERALL**
 -----------

-- [ ] 🔧 Move Concept B prototype into a 'ConceptB_en' folder in 'Public'
+- [x] Move Concept B prototype into a 'ConceptB_en' folder in 'Public'
 - [ ] Clone and customize completed Concept B instance into Concept A (created in 'ConceptA_en' dir)
 - [ ] Clone and customize completed English Concept A & B into Spanish instances